Yoga Asanas: A Guide to Getting Started

 1. Children can begin yoga practice from the age of 6 or 7.
 This will lead to improved concentration, balance, and an increase in memory.
 The practice of pranayamas can begin when a child reaches adolescence.

 2. Asanas have traditionally been claimed to be beneficial for women as they have therapeutic effects on conditions like pregnancy (pre- and postnatal), menstruation and its related issues, as well as polycystic ovary syndrome (PCOS).

-3. The elderly can and must practice yoga on a regular basis.
+3. The elderly can and must practice yoga breathing exercises on a regular basis.
 It will help maintain their physical and mental well-being.
 Warm-up practices like Sukshma Vyayam, Pranayama and Meditation techniques are advisable instead of any strenuous asanas, keeping in mind the ability of their bodies.